-There are many elevating roofs on the market for the T5 to choose from, with front, side and rear lifting types available in varying quality and price.
+There are many elevating roofs on the market for the T5 & T6 to choose from, with front, side and rear lifting types available in varying quality and price.

-We supply two roofs which are locally made for us by Popatop.
+We supply two roofs which are locally made for us by Skyline.
 Both are low profile front elevating with high lift rear hinges for more rear space, have adult headroom in the roof bed and match up to the standard of Reimo and SCA in build and finish quality.
-The first has a standard canvas; the second is our new "Safari" roof.
-A twist on the conventional front elevating roof, the safari is a call to the wild with 180-degree views.
+The first has a standard canvas; the second boasts our Safari canvas.
+A twist on the conventional front elevating roof, the Safari is a call to the wild with 180 degree views.
 Just zip back the canvas and enjoy the great outdoors without even getting out of bed.
-With 4 ft. lift at the front to ensure even the tallest adult can sit up with comfort whilst enjoying a morning brew.
+With 4ft lift at the front to ensure even the tallest adult can sit up with comfort whilst enjoying a morning brew.

 Available with gel coat finish in most VW colours or spray finish for metallic.

-In conclusion, although the Standard roof doesn’t have the brand recognition of Reimo or SCA with its heavy-duty high lift hinge and safari canvas option our roof offers very good value for money.
+In conclusion, although the Eco roof doesn’t have the brand recognition of Reimo or SCA with its durable cotton canvas similar to that fitted on the SCA, and Safari canvas option, the Eco roof offers very good value for money.

 In conclusion the Reimo is a very well made roof that is readily available off the shelf even in the busiest periods.
 However it is expensive in comparison with its rivals due to its brand and market-leading name.

-In conclusion the SCA is worth the extra money if you have the budget or are investing in a new or almost new van and therefore will have a high value camper, the down side is supply particularly in the summer months can be very short, taking up to 16 weeks for delivery from Germany.
+In conclusion the SCA is worth the extra money if you have the budget, or are investing in a new or almost new van and will therefore have a high value camper.
+The down side is supply, particularly in the summer months, which can be very short, taking up to 16 weeks for delivery from Germany.

-These are just three examples of elevating roof available, there are others we can fit that also have niche advantages like the leisure drive side elevating type that is good if you are going to be using your van in windy conditions, i.e. spend a lot of time by the beach, as a side elevating roof gives much more wind protection than a front or rear type.
-The leisure drive has limited headroom up top though so the bed space is only suitable for smaller children.
-Another side elevating roof is made by O’Conner’s campers under the Space Roof name and is cavernous upstairs with an extending side panel giving by far the most room upstairs, great canvas colors and stainless steel fixings also set it apart from the crowd but the large canvas will also be noisier in the rain.
+These are just three examples of elevating roof available.
+There are others that also have niche advantages, like the leisure drive side elevating type that is good if you are going to be using your van in windy conditions (i.e. spend a lot of time by the beach) as a side elevating roof gives much more wind protection than a front or rear type.
+The leisure drive has limited headroom up top though, so the bed space is only suitable for smaller children.
+Another side elevating roof is made by O’Conner’s Campers under the Space Roof name and is cavernous upstairs with an extending side panel giving by far the most room.
+Great canvas colors and stainless steel fixings also set it apart from the crowd but the large canvas will also be noisier in the rain.

-Feel free to give us a call on 01626 572222 or email email@example.com if you would like to go over the options in further detail.
+Feel free to give us a call on 01364 255 242 or send us an email email@example.com if you would like to go over the options in further detail.